cloudbear-yl/weather-simple/README.md

 Goal:
 Create a simple rainfall app that generates real-time data rainfall data when user inputs area name.
-Data is extracted from data.gov.sg
+Data is extracted from https://api.data.gov.sg/v1/environment/rainfall

 This project is a technical assessment.